 use modification time of the first data chunk.

-The idiomatic way to migrate to a different chunk size, hash type or chunk naming scheme is to:
+The idiomatic way to migrate to a different chunk size, hash type, transaction style or chunk naming scheme is to:

 rclone sync -i oldchunks: newchunks:and all your data will be transparently converted in transfer.
 This may take some time, yet chunker will try server-side copy if possible.